jmetzger/training-kubernetes-docker-en/probes/readiness.md

 ## Why / Howto / Difference to LiveNess

-  * Readiness checks, if container is ready and if not
+  * Readiness checks, if container is ready and if it's not READY
     * SENDS NO TRAFFIC to the container
   * They are configured exactly the same, but use another keyword
     * readinessProbe instead of livenessProbe